PLANNING

 Don’t be afraid to ask for help!

 Your besties have been through thick and thin with you so there is no need to be shy.
 You naturally have so much on your mind already, designating a few important task to your besties will really help you feel at ease on the day.
 This is so important if you don’t have a coordinator/planner or event manager to help you on your big day.
+Teamwork makes the dream work: Gather your squad and assign them specific roles.
+Whether it's your bestie organizing the guestbook or your cousin handling the playlist, delegating tasks will lighten the load and ensure everything runs like a well-oiled machine.

-have a lot of experience working to tight schedules and understand how to keep things relaxed and enjoyable for you.
+I have a lot of experience working to tight schedules and understand how to keep things relaxed and enjoyable for you.
 The timelines here are just to give you an idea of what the day will look like from a photography perspective.

 We hope this sample timeline gives you a helpful starting point in planning your wedding day.
 Remember, our goal as photographers is to work around the schedule and let the day flow naturally as it's planned.
 We're here to capture all the beautiful moments and create lasting memories for you to cherish.